hauptmedia/docker-maintenance/README.md

 It spawns an ssh server which can be used to login and execute the provided maintenance tools.

-If you provide the `/usr/bin/docker` binary and the `/var/run/docker.sock` from the host system this container will be also able to run various tools from other docker images.
+If you provide the `/usr/bin/docker` binary and the `/var/run/docker.sock` socket file from the host system this container will be also able to run various tools from other docker images.

 If you also specify the `DOCKER_GID` environment variable the maintenance-users will be joined